SumIf

 SumIf([Sales], [State] = "TX" )

-Returns the sum values in the Sales column if the State column value is TX
+Returns the sum values in the Sales column if the State column value is TX.

 SumIf([Sales], [State] = "TX" OR [State] = "CA")

-Returns the sum of values in the Sales column if the State column value is TX
+Returns the sum of values in the Sales column if the State column value is TX or CA.

 SumIf([Sales], [State] = "TX", [CustomerID] = "1234" )

-Returns the sum of values in the Sales column if the State column value is TX
+Returns the sum of values in the Sales column if the State column value is TX and the CustomID column value is 1234.

 SumIf([Sales], [State] = [list-control-state])